syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Below are the list of column types provided in SfDataGrid.
+Below are the list of column types provided in Data Grid.

 <table>
 <tr>